In this lesson, we will start from the irregular basic verbs BITI – to be and IMATI – to have, I

 The verb HTETI – to want

-We will need this verb to form the future tense, and also we will learn negation in Serbian language.
-This verb is irregular in Serbian language, and it also has own negative form
+We will need this verb to form the future tense, and also we will learn negation in the Serbian language.
+This verb is irregular in the Serbian language, and it also has its own negative form

 HTETI – to want

 |On, ona hoće||He, she wants||On, ona neće||He, she doesn’t want|